-I wanted to deliver Lillian Jane on January 5 because of a few reasons.
+I wanted to deliver Lillian Jane on January 5th for of a few reasons.
 First, I wanted Lily to have her own birthday instead of sharing one with Jesus.
 Not that there is anything wrong with a Christmas baby, but I thought a January birthday would be better for her long term.
 If Lily had come when Emma came her birthday would have been in the middle of Christmas and the New Year.
-I wanted Lily to come on January 5 also because 5 is my favorite number.
+Second, I wanted Lily to come on January 5 also because 5 is my favorite number.
 The number 5 symbolizes God’s grace, goodness and favor toward humans.
 I’ve always loved the number 5.
-Third reason I wanted her to come on the 5th is because Emma and Cole went back to school on January 4.
-I didn’t want to have to worry about entertaining them while I was in labor, haha.
-More on this later …
+Third, I wanted her to come on the 5th is because Emma and Cole went back to school on January 4.
+I didn’t want to have to worry about entertaining them while I was in labor, haha!

 Now, onto the fun stuff.
 Here is exactly what I did to prepare my body for labor and delivery.
 Again, I figured I should do my part while I waited for Lily to do her part.

 I exercised daily.
 This pregnancy was different than my previous two in that I did more strength training and spinning overall.
 I also did a LOT of squats.
 Frankly, you would think the baby would have slid right out at the gym with all the squats I completed!
 I followed my Fit Pregnancy Total Body workout program and it made my labor and delivery very fast and easy.

 I ate 6 dates per day and pineapple whenever possible during the final weeks of pregnancy.
 A few friends told me this was a natural way to ripen the cervix.